-- Note: A command in idling state is rejected if any of the indicated secondary volumes is the target of an existing FlashCopy map. - If the FlashCopy mapping is active, the remote copy cannot be started. - In the idling state, you must provide the -primary parameter.
-In other connected states, you can provide the -primary parameter, but it must match the existing setting. - The -force parameter is required if consistency would be lost by starting a copy operation.
-This can - loccur if input transactions have occurred on either the primary or secondary volumes since the - ConsistentStopped or Idling state occurred.
-This happens when the relationship is in either of these states: - ConsistentStopped but not synchronized - Idling but not synchronized - After restarting a relationship in either of these states, the data on the secondary volume is not usable for disaster recovery until the relationship becomes consistent. - The -force parameter is not required if the relationship is in one of the following states: - InconsistentStopped - InconsistentCopying - ConsistentSynchronized - However, the command does not fail if you specify the -force parameter.
+Note: A command in idling state is rejected if any of the indicated secondary volumes is the target of an existing FlashCopy map.

+If the FlashCopy mapping is active, the remote copy cannot be started.

+In the idling state, you must provide the -primary parameter.
+In other connected states, you can provide the -primary parameter, but it must match the existing setting.

+The -force parameter is required if consistency would be lost by starting a copy operation.
+This can occur if input transactions have occurred on either the primary or secondary volumes since the ConsistentStopped or idling state occurred.
+This happens when the relationship is in either of these states:
-The -clean parameter is used when a Metro Mirror or Global Mirror relationship is started and the secondary volume in the relationship is assumed to be clean; any changes made on the secondary volume are ignored, and only changes made on the clean primary volume are considered when synchronizing the primary and secondary disks.
-The -clean parameter can be used in the following circumstance:

-- 1. A relationship is created with the -sync parameter specified.
+- ConsistentStopped but not synchronized - Idling but not synchronized - A Global Mirror relationship using multicycling mode ConsistentStopped or idling state (with change - volume configured at the secondary volume) can use the secondary change volume to prevent the loss of - I consistency even if written data has been processed on the primary volume.
+Consequently, you do not - I have to specify startrcrelationship-force.
+If the relationship is idling and written data has been - received at the secondary volume: - The consistent image is lost - You must specify -force - Note: If -clean is not provided, it is assumed that written data at the secondary volume represents a - I divergent image that cannot represent a consistent earlier state.
+If -clean is provided, the image on the - I secondary volume might become unusable. - After restarting a relationship in either of these states, the data on the secondary volume is not usable for disaster recovery until the relationship becomes consistent.

+The -force parameter is not required if the relationship is in one of the following states:

+- InconsistentStopped

+- InconsistentCopying

+- ConsistentSynchronized

+However, the command does not fail if you specify the -force parameter.

+- A Global Mirror relationship with a cycling\mode of multi in either of these states does not require the - -force parameter because a consistent secondary image is retained.
+However, if such a relationship is in - I idling state and written data has been received at the secondary volume, the -force flag is still required, - I because the secondary volume has a divergent image that cannot represent a consistent earlier state.
+The - -clean parameter can be used in the following circumstance: - 1.
+A relationship is created with the -sync parameter specified.
 (At this point it does not matter if the primary and secondary disks contain the same data, even though the use of the -sync parameter implies that this is true). - 2.
 A stoprcrelationship command is issued with the -access parameter specified.
 This permits access to the secondary disk.
 Change recording begins at the primary disk. - 3.
 An image of the primary disk is copied and loaded on to the secondary disk.
 It is permissible to allow updates to the primary disk during the image copy as this image need only be a fuzzy image of the primary disk. - 4.
 A startrcrelationship command that specifies the -primary master, -force, and -clean parameters is issued.
-The auxiliary disk is marked as clean and changes on the master disk that have occurred since the relationship was stopped are copied to the auxiliary disk. - 5.
-Once the background copy has completed, the relationship becomes consistent and synchronized.
+The auxiliary disk is marked as clean and changes on the master disk that have occurred since the relationship was stopped are copied to the auxiliary disk.